microsoft/FluidFramework/docs/content/start/react-tutorial.md

 1. Replace `TODO 2` with the following code.
 Note that `isNew` was returned by the `getContainerId` helper method and it is true if the application has no Fluid container yet.

     ```js
-    const [container] = isNew
+    const { container } = isNew
-        ? await TinyliciousClient.createContainer(serviceConfig, containerSchema)
+        ? await frsClient.createContainer({id: containerId}, containerSchema)
-        : await TinyliciousClient.getContainer(serviceConfig, containerSchema);
+        : await frsClient.getContainer({id: containerId}, containerSchema);
     ```

 1. Replace `TODO 3` with the following code.

     ```js
     return container.initialObjects;
     ```

-### Get the Fluid data on first render
+### Get the Fluid data on application startup

 Now that we've defined how to get our Fluid data, we need to tell React to call `getFluidData` when the application starts up and then store the result in state.
-So add the following code at the top of the App() function (above the `return` statement).
+So add the following code at the top of the `App()` function (above the `return` statement).
 Note about this this code:

 - By setting an empty dependency array at the end of the useEffect, we ensure that this function only gets called once.
 - Since `setFluidSharedMap` is a state-changing method, it will cause the React `App` component to immediately rerender.

 ```js
 const [fluidSharedMap, setFluidSharedMap] = React.useState();